How to Reach Gettysburg - The Easiest Way to Reach Gettysburg

 The best way to see the town, is by your vehicle.
 However, there are alternative modes too that deliver efficient ways for seeing the locales.

 - By Car: Noted to be the most convenient way to see around, given the great network of roads around this battlefield.
 What’s more, you can always pull over and choose to walk around.
 To assist your exploration, you can purchase a CD from one of the several locations throughout Gettysburg that will orientate you to the battlefield.

 - By Bus: Choosing to see around by bus, you will have the benefit of a guided tour.
 You can choose from the many different types of bus tours here.
 One is with licensed battlefield guides that costs adults a $30 ticket, and children a $19 ticket.
 Then there is one with headphone narration that costs adults a $26 ticket and children $15.

 - By Bike: If you want to bask in the beautiful topography along with a slight level of adventure, rent a bike!
 There are bike rentals throughout the town.
 Doing so will also give you the best opportunity to experience battle lines in a much more realistic fashion than car or bus.

 - By Horse: Featuring horsetails, Gettysburg is a great place to explore via your horse or a rented one.
 Artillery Ridge Campground and Hickory Hollow Horse Farm are renowned horse-renting places.

 - By Segway: Another fun way to see Gettysburg is a Segway!
 Companies like SegTours in Gettysburg, offer guided tours too.

 - On Foot: 26 miles of roadway make for the best on foot explorations in Gettysburg.
 After all a battlefield is best explored with a little running, walking and of course hiking through both flat and rugged terrains.

-- How to Reach Cities Near Gettysburg
+How to Reach Gettysburg from Nearby Cities

 - How to reach Baltimore